jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

 - Stop-word removal.
 Function words like ``the`` are mostly not in labMT and so are already absent from the matched-token set; removing them upstream would only inflate the OOV count.
 - Topic modelling.
-We are not trying to *explain* what abstracts are about, only to compare what fraction of their words land in a general-English happiness lexicon, and what those words tend to score.
+This project is not trying to explain what abstracts are about.
+  Only to compare what fraction of their words land in a general-English happiness lexicon, and what those words tend to score.